GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Greater Serviles/Krazur.md

 **Mental Communication**: As an action or reaction, if it can perceive the invoker, it may send a telepathic command to the invoker consisting of a single word.

-**Dominion Benefits**: The skylosian gains the benefit as appropriate to your domain.
+**Dominion Benefits**: The krazur gains the benefit as appropriate to your domain.
 * **Chosen Spirit**.
 The krazur may treat its unarmed attack as a ki attack.
 * **The Earth**.
 It gains a burrow speed of 4 yards.
 * **The Flame**.
-The krathur may shove when it performs a bite attack without expending its reaction.
+The krazur may shove when it performs a bite attack without expending its reaction.
 * **The Grave**.
-When the Skylosian dies, *you recover a hitpoint or have one of your wounds healed, you choice*.
+When the Krazur dies, *you recover a hitpoint or have one of your wounds healed, you choice*.
-* **The Light**: The skylosian ignores the penalty for bright or dim light and treats darkness within 10 yards as dimlight.
+* **The Light**: The krazur ignores the penalty for bright or dim light and treats darkness within 10 yards as dimlight.
 * **Nobility**.
 The krazur can speak, but only while it perceives the invoker.
 It can say a word as an action or reaction this way.
 * **The Sea**.
 It can now breathe in air and untainted water equally well.
 * **The Sky**.
 Treat all falling and knockback distances as half.